Finance

 POLICY STATEMENT

-University departments who receive short term advances are responsible for returning the funds no later than two weeks after the date of receipt of the funds.
-Any department who receives such advance is required to adhere to control and reconciliation processes established by the Bursar’s Office.
+The Office of the Bursar has sole responsibility for issuing Short Term Advances to departments.
+University departments who receive Short Term Advances are responsible for returning the funds no later than two weeks after the date of receipt of the funds.
+Any department who receives a Short Term Advance is required to adhere to controls and reconciliation processes established by the Office of the Bursar.

 ENFORCEMENT

-Any department that does not comply with this policy shall be ineligible to receive future short term advances.
-Violations of this policy by individual employees may result in appropriate disciplinary measures in accordance with University Laws and By-Laws, General Rules of Conduct for All University Employees, applicable collective bargaining agreements, and the University of Connecticut Student Conduct Code.
+Any department that does not comply with this policy shall be ineligible to receive future Short Term Advances.
+Violations of this policy and any related procedures may result in appropriate disciplinary measures in accordance with University By-Laws, General Rules of Conduct for All University Employees, and applicable collective bargaining agreements.

 POLICY HISTORY